Healthy Homes Assessment Newtown

 What We Do

-As building inspectors we take on all issues associated with specialist house Inspections.
-We are here to make sure that you make the best decision when purchasing your next property.
+As building inspectors we take on all aspects involved in specialist home inspects.
+We are there to ensure you make the best choice when it comes to buying your next home.

-We take your investment seriously and conduct detailed examinations to ensure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning the home.
+We value your money We conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning your own home.

-We specialise in a variety of solutions to ensure that you are fully informed of the condition of any property that you might be thinking of buying or selling in addition to other solutions.
+We offer a wide range of services to make sure that you are completely informed of the condition of any property you might be thinking of buying or selling in addition to other solutions.

-We have a systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the report, you can actually see any issues that may be identified.
-With our comprehensive report, it is no wonder we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into the report, you can actually see any issues that may be identified.
+With our detailed report, it is no wonder we receive so many clients who recommend our service to family members and acquaintances.

 Experienced & Insured Inspection Experts